+1-888-SITEOWL

 Today, let’s take a closer look at why traditional project delivery software often fails — and what the right platform can do for your business.

-Most project management software is designed for something else.
+Most project management software is designed for something else

 In some ways, this was inevitable.
 Aside from industry-agnostic solutions like Microsoft Project (currently used by 45% of companies using PM software), many companies in the private sector have found success by niching into a target market.

-Standard software solutions don’t scale to large installation projects.
+Standard software solutions don’t scale to large installation projects

 Integrators just starting out or currently focused on smaller projects may find the idea of using project management tools appealing.
+For a successful project, such tools can help in managing tasks, resources, and deliverables efficiently.

 The problem that those integrators run into farther down the line is that traditional project management systems have difficulty scaling to larger projects.
+Resource management becomes crucial as the number of tasks and team members increase.

 This has two main drawbacks.
 The first is that while PM software is linked to high-performing projects, it has the greatest impact when used on a regular basis.
 Companies need to stick with their software solution and endure the onboarding process for it to truly become effective.

 While simple solutions like Trello, Asana, or even Basecamp might work for small team projects, they were never intended to manage the hundreds or thousands of tasks that accompany integrator projects.
+Larger projects demand robust software that can handle the complexity of tracking multiple deliverables and deadlines.

 Field installation delivery projects are complex.
 Between engineering and field installation teams, the high number of parts that need to be installed, and budgets that need to be tracked, these systems begin to fail rapidly at scale.
+Effective resource management and real-time messaging are essential to avoid chaos.

-Traditional PM software doesn’t lend itself well to field installations.
+Traditional PM software doesn’t lend itself well to field installations

 In a survey of nearly 200 project management software users, 40% said that functionality was the most important factor when selecting their software solution.
 Meanwhile, 24% said that ease of use was the most important.
+For integrators, both of these factors play a critical role in software selection for a simple reason: Project teams are split between the office and the installation site.

 Once the conversations around design, scope, and budgets are out of the way, much of the integrator’s decision-making and installation work takes place in the field.
-This is a painful process for many integrators and it means that, while techs and site supervisors are in the field, the project manager is running them from a remote location.
+This is a painful process for many integrators, and it means that, while techs and site supervisors are in the field, the project manager is running them from a remote location.

+Traditional project delivery software was never meant to run that way.
 Integrators don’t need a solution where they’re constantly micromanaging projects by assigning tasks and following up on completed work.
 The best software solution would allow PMs to see real-time project progress and would allow technicians and subcontractors to submit visible proof of completed work that can be verified from the home office.

 You won’t find those features in traditional software because project managers in other industries don’t need that functionality.
 But, for integrators, the ability to verify quality on the fly can help keep complex projects running on time while ensuring positive outcomes for the customer.

 These strategic advantages are something that no integrator should have to live without, but most integrators find that their current project delivery solutions fall short.
+To address these challenges effectively, integrators require project management tools specifically designed for their needs, offering features like resource management, messaging, notifications, and seamless monitoring of project deliverables.

 Manage Security Projects More Effectively With SiteOwl!